thelia/memo-book/src/05-modules.md

 Modules are the best way to extend Thelia functionalities.
 Payment and delivery methods are all modules.

-A module has the exact same structure as Thelia's core and can interact with the container for adding its own services, creating new compilers, etc.
+The structure of a module is exactly the same as Thelia's core.
+A module can interact with the container in order to add its own services, to create new compilers, etc.

 ## Structure